 Should it be necessary to withdraw your child from school during the day for dental or medical reasons a written request is required before the time of withdrawal.
 The school is legally responsible for the safety and welfare of the children during school hours and children must not leave the premises without permission.
-Children who are withdrawn or have to be sent home because of illness or an accident must be collected from the school office and 'signed out' by a parent or other delegated adult.
+Children attending dental or medical appointments or have to be sent home because of illness or an accident must be collected from the school office and 'signed out' by a parent or other delegated adult.